-Chapter Ten: John Tayloe III Comes to Town
+Chapter Nine: John Tayloe III Comes to Town

 The Doctor Examined, or Why William Thornton Did Not Design the Octagon House or the Capitol